Portfolio Evaluation Criteria

 - Please note that the portfolio will be presented by the applicant and then will be taken away by the applicant at the end of the interview.

 - Prospective students who have indicated their preference for a Portfolio Interview when completing the SlideRoom application form will be notified by email the last week of February to confirm the interview date and time.

-- All interviews will be held in the John Labatt Visual Arts Centre on the Western Campus on Saturday, February 28, 2015.
+- All interviews will be held in the John Labatt Visual Arts Centre on the Western Campus on in February 2016.
+Date TBD.
 Interviews will be conducted by Department of Visual Arts faculty and will be approximately 15 minutes in length.